1. Jobs in the financial sector are fast-paced and dynamic

 5. There are a huge range of finance graduate jobs available

 A great thing about the graduate job opportunities within the finance sector is that they are hugely varied.
+There are great opportunities for graduates with STEM backgrounds, including job opportunities for economics graduates.

 I’m often asked whether finance graduate jobs require a degree in Maths or Finance, and my answer is absolutely not – within finance, you will be able to find a job that matches your skill set, whatever your background and degree subject.